 The AICR 2019 Conference kicked off with a pre-conference workshop titled “Methods in Microbiome Research in 2019.”
-This workshop was chaired by Scott Bultman, PhD, a faculty member at the University of North Carolina in Chapel Hill where the conference is taking place.
+This workshop was chaired by Scott Bultman,

 The microbes in the human gut have about 100 times more genes than the entire human body, said Dr. Bultman.
 The diversity and type of gut microbes we have depend on the kinds of foods we eat and in turn affect our risk for cancer and other chronic diseases.